Article updated on 7th April, 2025

 Biometric Access Package Rooms

-- Require fingerprint, retina scan, or other biometric data for access.
+- It requires fingerprinting, retina scanning, or other biometric data for access.

 - Provides a high level of security and eliminates the need for physical items like keys or cards.